 In landfill, the chemicals inside batteries can leach from their casings and pollute land and water with heavy metals that are toxic to life.

 If placed in household recycling, a battery can leach chemicals.

-One battery can contaminate the contents of a recycling container.
+A single battery has the potential to contaminate the contents of a recycling container.

 Did you know?